Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it provides aggregated DAG health metrics (success rate, count breakdown, average duration, last failed run, optional failing tasks).
-It also distinguishes itself from sibling tools by explicitly stating it replaces the combo of airflow-list-runs and airflow-get-task-instances for health checks.
+The description clearly states the tool provides aggregated DAG health metrics (success-rate, counts, duration, last failed run, optional failing tasks) and explicitly distinguishes it from siblings by stating it replaces the airflow-list-runs + airflow-get-task-instances combo for a health check.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.